-Not for long, though.
-If you manage to ignore the fairly typical and disgusting town of Wakai – smelly, dirty, environmentally hopeless and only there as a port for the boats to and from the mainland – the Togian Islands are relatively untouched, though worrying trends such as fish bombing and hunting the almost extinct coconut crab are symptoms of typical Indonesian foresight.
+I suspect this won't be the case for much longer.
+If you manage to ignore the fairly typical and disgusting town of Wakai – smelly, dirty, environmentally hopeless and only there as a port for the boats sailing to and from the mainland – the Togian Islands are relatively untouched, though trends such as fish bombing and hunting the almost extinct coconut crab are symptoms of a worrying lack of foresight.
 There are six main islands, plus the recently erupted volcano of Unauna, as well as countless tiny islands dotted all around, and with the lush vegetation and beautiful blue sea it's a perfect place for paradise.

-The big bonus of the Togian Islands is the large amount of good coral reef surrounding the islands, and it's one of the few areas in the world where all three main types of reef are found: barrier reef, atoll and fringing reef.
-I had met a couple of fascinating travellers in Ampana who had been hiking through Sulawesi in search of very rare pitcher plants, and we teamed up to take the ferry to the Togians, all in search of some relaxation; our destination was Kadidiri Island off the north coast of Togian Island itself.
-What we didn't realise was that Kadidiri Island was also home to the only diving operator1 in the Togians, and with all that reef about, it turned out to be a wonderful opportunity to throw off all the cares of the outside world, and enter the silent world of scuba.
+The big attraction of the Togian Islands is the large amount of good coral reef surrounding the islands, and it's one of the few areas in the world where all three main types of reef are found: barrier reef, atoll and fringing reef.
+I met a couple of fascinating travellers in Ampana who had been hiking through Sulawesi in search of very rare pitcher plants, and we teamed up to take the ferry to the Togians, all in search of some relaxation; our destination was Kadidiri Island off the north coast of Togian Island itself.
+What we didn't realise was that Kadidiri Island was also home to the only diving operator in the Togians.

-1 Living on the Togian Islands was Paul, our Australian dive master, but that wasn't Paul's most distinguishing feature: he had got blonde dreadlocks, something of a unique sight in an island community full of Indonesians.
+Living on the Togian Islands was Paul, our Australian dive master, but that wasn't Paul's most distinguishing feature: that would be his long blonde dreadlocks, something of a unique sight in an island community full of Indonesians.
 When Paul first arrived in the Togians, he would visit Wakai, the main village on the islands, and the kids would run up to him and shout, 'Hello mister, what's your name?'

 Before long everyone in Wakai got to know Paul: the shopkeepers, the ferrymen and the hotel owners.
 He'd been there for eight months when I met him, and when he walked down the street, the kids still ran out and followed him.
 And what did they say to Paul when he walked down the street after eight months?